-The NGVS is a now-completed Large Program (164 nights) on the Canada-France-Hawaii Telescope in which we have obtained deep ($g' \sim 26$), $u^g'i'z'$ imaging survey of 104 deg2, from the Virgo core to its virial radius.
+The NGVS is a now-completed Large Program (164 nights) on the Canada-France-Hawaii Telescope in which we have obtained deep (g'~26), ug'i'z' imaging survey of 104 deg2, from the Virgo core to its virial radius.
 We have discovered thousands new dwarf galaxies, and tens of thousands of individual globular clusters.
 The NGFS is a complementary program to image the Fornax Cluster in the south with the Dark Energy Camera (DECam) on the CTIO 4m, and has already taken exquisite data.

-The NGVS and NGFS will be the definitive study of baryonic substructures in a low-redshift cluster environment, and is providing the benchmark observational database against which the next generation of galaxy formation models will be tested.
+The NGVS and NGFS are the definitive study of baryonic substructures in a low-redshift cluster environment, and is providing the benchmark observational database against which the next generation of galaxy formation models will be tested.
 One crucial piece that is still missing from these data, however, is a measure of star formation across the clusters.
-We are purchasing an H α filter for DECam, and will survey the Virgo and Fornax clusters, producing the first deep, high-resolution maps of star formation and ionized gas over the entirety of these landmark galaxy overdensities.
+We have purchased an H α filter for the DECam, and will survey the Virgo and Fornax clusters, and nearby galaxy groups, producing the first deep, high-resolution maps of star formation and ionized gas over the entirety of these landmark galaxy overdensities.
 Adding an H α filter to DECam will immediately make DECam the most powerful survey machine for ionized gas in the local Universe.
-This new capability will complement our ongoing work on older stellar populations, and will give a new postdoctoral fellow a wealth of science opportunities.
+This new capability will complement our ongoing work on older stellar populations, and will give a new postdoctoral fellow a wealth of science opportunities, particularly in the search for stripped gas, star formation in the outer halos of galaxies, and extragalactic planetary nebulae.